 Can I lease a car with a 480 credit score?

 Depending on the dealer, there may be options for a subprime credit score of 480.
-Specific lenders may not approve, so you must explore your options, such as a lease transfer.
+Specific lenders may disapprove, so you must explore options like a lease transfer.

-Can I get a car with a 500 credit score?
+Can I lease a car with a 500 credit score?